BD2KGenomics/cgcloud/spark/README.rst

    export CGCLOUD_PLUGINS=cgcloud.spark

-Login and out (or, on OX X, start a new Terminal tab/window).
+Login and out (or, on OS X, start a new Terminal tab/window).

 Verify the installation by running::